mozaik-association/mozaik/docs/3Mandates-module.md

 Several functionalities are available in the mandates module:

 - Mandates management (consult, create, remove, edit)
-- Selection committees and applicants
+- Selection committees, applicants and elections
 - The invalidation of mandates
 - The renewal of mandates

-For the creation of a mandate severale fields must be completed on the mandate form:
+For the creation of a mandate, severale fields must be completed on the mandate form:

 - The representative
 - The designation assembly
-- The mandate catégory
+- The mandate category
 - The legislature (only for political mandates)
 - The state assembly
 - The start date and deadline date

 ## Selection committees

-Selection committees can be created in Mozaïk in order to manage the results of elections (political elections, internal elections):
+Selection committees can be created in Mozaik in order to manage the results of elections (political elections, internal elections):

 - Follow-up of candidates
 - Results of elections